Fade BG Image

 "Okay~"

 I also prepared a barrel Gargoyle.
-Now then, how will they respond?
+Now then, how will they deal with it?

 The answer came immediately.

-Several Skeletons at the front went to take the barrel hit, and the Black Armor cut the Gargoyle that emerged in half with a single stroke.
-Then, probably using a summon-type skill like [Summon Skeleton], it replenished the lost Skeletons.
+Several Skeletons at the front went to intercept the barrel, and the Black Armor cut the Gargoyle that emerged clean in half with a single stroke.
+Then, probably using a summon-type skill, [Summon Skeleton], it replenished the lost Skeletons.

-It used this frequently during the battle at Team Demon King's dungeon entrance too, but summon-type skills really are strong when you see them like this.
-You can replenish pawns at no cost.
+It used this frequently during the battle at [Team Demon King]'s dungeon entrance too, but seeing it like this, summon-type skills really are strong.
+You can replenish your pawns at no cost.

 Following their example, I spam [Summon Gargoyle].
-If one barrel Gargoyle won't do, what about five?
+One barrel Gargoyle didn't cut it, but what about five?
 What about ten?
-Well, it might not have much effect, but please do your best, Gargoyle-kun.
+Well, it might not have much effect, but do your best, Gargoyle-kun.

-… It feels like they'll resent me for using them as sacrificial pawns, so even if you survive, please don't come back!
+… I get the feeling they'll resent me for using them as sacrificial pawns, so even if you survive, please don't come back!

-Ahh, thinking about it that way, maybe [Summon Skeleton] is easier on the conscience?
+Ahh, thinking about it that way, maybe [Summon Skeleton] is easier on the conscience.
 They're already dead from the start, after all.
 Ah, but there's the fear of grudges.
-Either way has its problems, huh.
+Either way has its problems.

 "What do we do?
 Should we just keep the water flowing?"

-"No, it's better to have intervals even if they're short rather than constant flow.
-The water current's strongest impact is the initial collision.
-And also—bring out the [Big Ball].
+"No, it's better to have short intervals rather than constant flow.
+The water current hits hardest with its initial surge.
+And also… bring out the [Big Ball].
 This is the time to use it."

 Rokuko gleefully operated the monitor, and the room storing the [Big Ball]—installed in the ceiling—was unlocked.

-Then, down the slope-like passage, the [Big Ball]… a giant iron sphere dropped.
-That classic from certain adventure movies.
+Then, onto the slope-like passage, the [Big Ball]… a giant iron sphere dropped.
+That classic from a certain adventure movie.

-Following the obvious formula of [Gravity + Slope + Ball], the [Big Ball] slowly began rolling down.
+Following the obvious formula of "Gravity + Slope + Ball," the [Big Ball] slowly began rolling downhill.

 In other words, a giant bowling ball.
 The enemies are the pins.

 By the way, this thing is made to be just barely the width of the passage.
-It can't be avoided unless you're in a room.
-Even if you cut it in half, its mass and momentum remain unchanged!
+Unless you're in a room, there's no way to dodge it.
+Even if you cut it in half, the mass and momentum remain unchanged!

 The [Big Ball] started slowly but was gradually picking up speed.
-By the time it encounters the Black Armor, it should have enough force to knock them into their next reincarnation.
+By the time it encounters the Black Armor, it should have enough force to knock them into their next reincarnation, don't you think?

-What, there's a slight margin at the edges even though it just barely fits the passage?
-Not to worry—it won't jam, so feel free to get run over.
-Just like those snake remnants that became red stains a moment ago!
+Sure, there's a slight margin even though it barely fits the passage.
+But don't worry, it won't jam, so feel free to get run over.
+Just like those snake remnants that just became red stains!

-Moreover, this trap was Haku-san's idea.
-Since I'd prepared sloped passages, she suggested making use of them.
+Incidentally, this trap was Haku-san's idea.
+Since the passages were sloped, she suggested making use of them.
 Indeed, it's got way more power than a water current.

 "Fufufu, the fusion of my idea for a trap and Rokuko-chan's dungeon… this is wonderful."